boscoh/inmembrane/docs/inmembrane.markdown

       return proteins
 ```

 > Figure 4.
 Example of parsing code in the signalp4 plugin.
-The entire function responsible for processing _SignalP_ output.
+The entire function responsible for processing _SignalP_ output. `helpers` is an _inmembrane_ module with utility functions.

 ***********